bmorris3/linea/docs/linea/phasecurve.rst

     from scipy.optimize import fmin_l_bfgs_b
     from batman import TransitModel

-    from linea import CheopsLightCurve, params_55Cnce
+    from linea import CheopsLightCurve, Planet

     # Load the transit parameters for 55 Cnc e
-    p = params_55Cnce()
+    p = Planet.from_name('55 Cnc e')

     # Load the example light curve of 55 Cnc e (built into the package)
     lc = CheopsLightCurve.from_example()

+In the last line, we initialized a `~linea.CheopsLightCurve` object using the `~linea.CheopsLightCurve.from_example` method, which loads example (fake) data of 55 Cnc e.

-Then we sigma-clip the light curve -- this removes contamination from 53 Cnc.
+Then we sigma-clip the light curve -- this removes outliers.

 .. code-block:: python

-    # Sigma clip the light curve to remove contamination from 53 Cnc
+    # Sigma clip the light curve to remove outliers
     lc.sigma_clip_flux(sigma_upper=3, sigma_lower=3, plot=True)

 .. plot::